 The advantage of the immersion chiller is that it is easy to clean and cools down the entire batch at the same time.
 The advantage of counter-flow and plate chillers is that they are more efficient and can cool the wort down to the required temperature more quickly.

-If you’re thinking of purchasing an immersion wort chiller, this one by Coldbreak Brewing would be a good choice.
+If you’re thinking of purchasing an immersion wort chiller, this one by Northern Brewer would be a good choice.

 8. Oxygenation system

 Oxidation spoils the flavour of beer and makes it taste stale.
 Because of this, brewers go to great lengths to stop the beer from coming into contact with oxygen during the fermentation and conditioning process, right up to when the beer is served.